JimSeker/AudioVideo/README.md

 `AudioPlay` (kotlin) demos how to play a resource audio file and an audio file from any other location (ie filesystem, Internet, etc)

-`AudioRecordTest` will record via the mic and then you can play it back.
+`AudioRecordDemo` will record via the mic and then you can play it back.

  There also a `fileSystemMediaStoreRecAudioDemo` example using the sdcard and mediastore methods in [saveData repo](https://github.com/JimSeker/saveData)